SDH vs. CC: What’s the Difference?

-“Tomato, tomahto.”
-That’s what people might think when seeing the words “subtitles” and “captions,” but, there actually is a difference.
-Before fully understanding the difference between subtitles for the deaf and hard of hearing (SDH Subtitles) and closed captions, it is helpful to first understand the difference between subtitles and captions.
+Before fully understanding the difference between SDH and closed captions, it is helpful to first understand the basic differences between subtitles and captions.

 How are they alike?

-Both subtitles and closed captions are synchronized with the media so the text can be viewed at the same time the words are spoken.
-Typically, both closed captions and subtitles can be turned on or off by the user.
+Both subtitles and captions are timed text files synchronized to media content, allowing the text to be viewed at the same time the words are being spoken.
+Captions and subtitles can be open or closed.

 How are they different?

 In the United States and Canada, subtitles are intended for hearing viewers who do not understand the language.
 Traditionally, subtitles show the spoken content but not the sound effects or other audio elements.
 They are often used to refer to translations (think: subtitles for a foreign film.)
 In places like the UK, the term “subtitles” is used to describe both subtitles and captions.